Viewpoint-driven Formation Control of Airships for Cooperative Target Tracking: Conclusion and Outlook

 \section{Conclusion and Outlook}

 In this article, we presented an MPC-based method for formation control of airships with frame-fixed cameras.
-The goal of the MPC is to keep a moving subject within the field of view of the cameras of all the airships simultaneously, while adhering to other motion capture constraints.
-We derived analytical solutions in a simplified 2D case, boundary conditions on the subject velocity and approximate analytical solutions for realistic 3D case.
-Using these, we formulated it as an optimization problem and solved it using a numerical method.
+The goal of the MPC is to keep a moving subject within the field of view of the cameras of all the airships simultaneously, while adhering to other motion and view constraints.
+We derived analytical solutions in a simplified 2D case for boundary conditions on the subject velocity.
+We also approximated analytical solutions for the realistic 3D case where possible, excluding the effect of the pitch angle, and averaging over the lateral angle of attack.
+We formulated our objective as an optimization problem and solved it using a numerical solver.
 This was followed by an MPC implementation for real-time application.
 Through extensive simulations, we show our method's efficacy, accuracy and reliability.
-Through a real world demo we highlight that it is fast, stable and suited for real world application on airships.
+Through a real world experiment, we demonstrate its speed, stability and real world applicability.
 In future work, we will investigate the problem of collision and obstacle avoidance within the context of airship formation control.
-Generalization to other non-holonomic vehicles, e.g., fixed-wing aircrafts is also planned.
+Generalization to other non-holonomic vehicles, e.g., fixed-wing aircraft is also planned.